ceph/ceph-medic/docs/source/codes/common.rst

 ECOM7
 ^^^^^
-The installed version of ``ceph`` is not the same reported by a running ceph daemon.
-The installed ``ceph`` version should be the same as all running ceph daemons, if they do not match these daemons most likely have not been restarted correctly after a version change.
+The installed version of ``ceph`` is not the same as the one of a running ceph daemon.
+The installed ``ceph`` version should be the same as all running ceph daemons.
+If they do not match, the daemons most likely have not been restarted correctly after a version change.

 .. _ECOM8: